CGCC-Specific Writing Styles

 Spell out days of the week.
 Monday, Tuesday.

-Abbreviate days of the week in tabular material.
+Abbreviate days of the week in tabular material using the three-letter abbreviation.